Ayush17318/line-follower/docs/hardware-and-design.md

 # Hardware & Design

 ### Romi
-The base of the robot is the romi kit, the details of which can be found at [Romi](https://www.pololu.com/category/202/romi-chassis-and-accessories).
+The base of the robot is the romi kit, the details of which can be found on [Pololu](https://www.pololu.com/category/202/romi-chassis-and-accessories).

 For a better 3D view with accurate geometry and dimensions, the solidworks of the kit assembly was utilized: